 NL: The retirement age will rise by 3 months/year until it is 67 years in 2024.
 After that, it will be linked to changes in life expectancy.

 BE: The retirement age will rise to 66 years in February 2025 and 67 years in February 2030.
 It is possible to retire earlier if one’s working life has been long.

 UK: The retirement age will rise to 67 years by 2028, after which it will be linked to life expectancy.
 According to the current schedule, the retirement age will rise to 68 years by 2046.

 BG: The retirement age will rise by 2 months/year until it is 67 years in 2023.
-After at least 35 years of insured work (women) or 38 years (men), a person can retire about 5 years early.
+After at least 35 years and 10 months of insured work (women) or 38 years (men), a person can retire earlier.

 IE: The retirement age will rise to 67 years by 2021 and 68 years by 2028.

 IT: The retirement age is linked to life expectancy.